SpherionOS/myserveressentials/README.md

-Linux Server Essentials
+My Server Essentials
-This repository contains a collection of essential scripts for setting up and managing a Linux server.
-The content is designed to help both novice and experienced administrators in their daily tasks, covering topics such as package management, cryptocurrency mining, and administrative tools.
+This repository contains a collection of scripts and tools for setting up and managing a Linux server.
+The content is designed to help administrators streamline their tasks and automate routine processes.

 Contents
-The repository contains the following files:
+The repository includes the following items:

-concheck.sh: A script for checking SSH connections to a Linux server.
+concheck.sh: A script for checking SSH connections to the server.

-depkg.sh: A script for downloading and installing essential Linux tools, such as curl.
+depkg.sh: A script for downloading and installing essential Linux tools, such as curl, wget, and htop.

 monerom.sh: A script for building a cryptocurrency miner for Monero using XMRig.

-openvpninstall.sh: A script for installing OpenVPN on a Linux server.
+openvpninstall.sh: A script for installing OpenVPN on the server.

 xmrigbuild.sh: A script for building XMRig, a cryptocurrency miner for Monero.